 - submitted to the Portfolio Manager for endorsement no later than five weeks prior to the site visit (where this is required by the Portfolio Manager).

-- submitted by the Review Officer to each member of the review panel, in the requested format, no later than four weeks prior to the site visit.
+- provided by the Review Officer to each member of the review panel, in the requested format, no later than four weeks prior to the site visit.

-- forwarded simultaneously to the Review Support Officer – in print form (number as required by RSO) and in e-copy.
+- forwarded simultaneously to the Review Support Officer – in print form if requested, and in e-copy.

-- submitted in print or e-copy by the Review Officer to relevant review personnel and to the Portfolio Manager.
+- provided in print or e-copy by the Review Officer to relevant review personnel and to the Portfolio Manager.

 - provide the Review Officer with guidance to assist in production of a review portfolio.

-- make the portfolio and non-confidential supplementary materials available to the University community via MyUSC by no later than two working days after their submission to the review panel.
+- make the portfolio and appendices, excluding any confidential material, available to the University community via MyUSC by no later than two working days after their submission to the review panel.